bosbec/mobileresponseDocs/workflowData.md

 Depending on your workflow trigger, your workflow can react on different events.
 In this way, you can trigger a workflow with an SMS, email, API-request or a form reply.
 Here you will find information about how to access and work with incoming data to your workflow.

 ### Incoming message
-SMS pr email messages can trigger a workflow and the informaiton about this triggering event is stored in the workflow context as the resource "incomingMessage".
+SMS or email messages can trigger a workflow and the information about this triggering event is stored in the workflow context as the resource "incomingMessage".
 The `incomingMessage` consists of different parameters which hold information about the message.
 Below is an example of an incoming SMS message and how you can access that information in the workflow builder:

 ```
 "incomingMessage": {